hiyoneda/cosi-data-challenges-IPMU/README.md

 The data challenge module requires the MEGAlib code, available [here](http://megalibtoolkit.com/home.html).
 Among other things, MEGAlib simulates the emission from any (MeV) gamma-ray source, simulates the instrument response, performs the event reconstruction, and performs the high-level data analysis.
 See the above link for more details regarding the MEGAlib package.

 ## Getting Help <br />
-For any help/problems with running the data challenge module please contact Chris Karwin at: ckarwin@clemson.edu.
+For any help/problems with running the data challenge module please contact Chris Karwin at: christopher.m.karwin@nasa.gov.

 ## Data Products <br />
 All final data products for the data challenge are available on the COSI sftp account.